zekinah/magento2-required-login/README.md

 ## Debugging
 * To check the values setting:
-    * Disable the module through backend, and visit [yoursite.com]/requiredlogin/index/config
+    * Disable the module through backend, and visit `[yoursite.com]/requiredlogin/index/config`
 * To check the page that the customers trying to access directly:
-    * Go to var/log/ and open system.log and you will see, `Zone_RequiredLogin Blocked : [url]`
+    * Go to var/log/ and open system.log and you will see, `Zone_RequiredLogin Blocked : [action]`

 ## Author